 On opening day at Disneyland, a fire engine was one of the Main Street vehicles.
-In fact, people say Walt Disney enjoyed driving the fire engine himself.
+In fact, people say Walt Disney enjoyed driving that fire engine himself, especially in the morning before the park opened.
 That original fire wagon is now permanently parked in the Main Street Fire Station.

-Today's Main Street fire engine was designed by Disney Legend Bob Gurr and assembled at the Disney Studios about 45 minutes' drive from Disneyland.
+The Main Street fire engine that replaced it is pure Disney.
+It was designed by Disney legend Bob Gurr and assembled at the Disney Studios about 45 minutes' drive from Disneyland.
 So the story goes, Gurr didn’t have it delivered on the back of a flatbed truck.
 Instead, he drove it to Disneyland himself.

 Main Street USA Omnibus

-What exactly is an omnibus, you may be wondering.
-According to the Merriam-Webster dictionary, it's a usually automotive public vehicle designed to carry a large number of passengers.
+What exactly is an omnibus, you may be wondering?
+It's a "usually automotive public vehicle" designed to carry a large number of passengers according to the Merriam-Webster dictionary.